-As Gwen explained in her What is transcreation article, transcreation is a combination of translating and creating content, to target a specific country or culture.
-Most importantly, it helps you sell.
-At The Translator’s Studio, we work with you to transcreate your content.
-We create copy that is specially designed for your brand and target customer.
+As Gwen explained in “What Is Transcreation?“, transcreation is a combination of translating and creating content, to target a specific country or culture.
+It uses translation and copywriting.

 Bad transcreation examples

 Let’s get the worst over with.
 What makes a bad transcreation?
-Most of the low-quality transcreation examples you’ll find are slogans.
-It might seem easy to translate a slogan.
+Many low-quality transcreation examples are slogans.
+It might seem easy to localise a slogan.
 It’s only a few words after all.
 Right?
 Wrong.
 A good slogan needs to be quickly understood by your target reader.
 It needs to be memorable.

-“Pepsi got it badly wrong when their slogan ‘Come alive with the Pepsi generation’ was rendered in Chinese as ‘Pepsi brings your ancestors back from the grave’.”
+Pepsi got it badly wrong when their slogan “Come alive with the Pepsi generation” was rendered in Chinese as “Pepsi brings your ancestors back from the grave”.

-KFC’s famous “Finger lickin’ good” slogan became “Eat your fingers off”.
+KFC’s famous “Finger lickin’ good” slogan became “Eat your fingers off” in Mandarin.
 Obviously, it didn’t have quite the same ring!

-“A poor-quality transcreation can hurt your brand reputation.
-And cost you money.”
+A poor-quality transcreation can hurt your brand reputation.
+And cost you money.

 Ugly transcreation examples